-I know what you did last weekend: wine tasting with the uni girls, making sushi with your five-a-side team, a lamp-shade design workshop with your brother, Tough Mudder with Sean from accounts.
+I know what you did last weekend: wine tasting with your friends from college, making sushi with your soccer team, a lamp-shade design workshop with your brother, and Tough Mudder with Sean from accounts.
 You exist only for the moment.
 You are getting your life.
 The sun will set on this weekend, true, but there will be another.
-Next weekend, in fact, and you already know what you're doing: a 90-minute crossbow lesson in Eltham.
+Next weekend, in fact, and you already know what you're doing: a 90-minute crossbow lesson.
 This is living.

-Over the past year studies have observed a generational shift away from owning things, and towards activities.
+Over the past year, studies have observed a generational shift away from owning things, and towards activities.
 Research conducted by the Harris Group suggests more than three in four millennials (78 percent) would choose to spend money on an experience or event over buying something physical.
-This has been dubbed the "experience economy", and every time you go to the pub or buy a ticket to a festival, rather than buying clothes or books, you're contributing to it.
+This has been dubbed the "experience economy," and every time you go to the bar or buy a ticket to a festival, rather than buying clothes or books, you're contributing to it.
 Its impact is being felt.
-Retailers have observed shrinking profits year on year, while more money is being spent on holidays and eating out.
+Retailers have observed shrinking profits year after year, while more money is being spent on vacations and eating out.

 Many people have celebrated this as a rejection of the material.
 With most millennials resigned to never owning property, the idea of ownership has become far less meaningful.
-In a world in which travelling is valued above saving, "living for the moment" has become an ideology for a generation with little else to live for.
-Which on the surface sounds good, or at least romantic – children of the recession who turned their backs on materialism in favour of the new.
+In a world in which traveling is valued above saving, "living for the moment," has become an ideology for a generation with little else to live for.
+Which on the surface sounds good, or at least romantic—children of the recession who turned their backs on materialism in favor of the new.
 Except it's not that, is it?

 As carpe diem as the experience economy sounds, the reality is very different.
-Soap-making workshops, escape room games, colour runs, recording sessions, a tightrope lesson, fly-boarding, karaoke, scavenger hunts, Crystal Maze and golf simulators – a new sort of social life that changes location and pursuit every weekend.
+Soap-making workshops, escape room games, color runs, recording sessions, a tightrope lesson, fly-boarding, karaoke, scavenger hunts, and golf simulators—a new sort of social life that changes location and pursuit every weekend.

 I first became wise to the experience economy through my parents.
-Around five years ago, after decades of struggling to remember which Estee Lauder perfume was my mum's favourite, my dad twigged he could save himself a lot of trouble by buying her vouchers for afternoon tea at expensive hotels.
+Around five years ago, after decades of struggling to remember which Estee Lauder perfume was my mom's favorite, my dad realized that he could save himself a lot of trouble by buying her vouchers for afternoon tea at expensive hotels.
 Every Christmas morning would bring with it a printed-out email promising a new luxury opportunity.
-It was pretty obvious these experiences played on my mum's profound desire to belong to something "better" than the lower-middle-class milieu.
-They can't afford a night at the Ritz, but by purchasing one of these reasonably priced vouchers they can pretend, if only for an hour, that's not the case.
-Since then, they've been hooked on red letter days: spa treatments, cheese tastings, package trips to London for dinner and a show.
+It was pretty obvious these experiences played on my mom's profound desire to belong to something "better" than the lower-middle-class milieu.
+They can't afford a night at the Ritz, but by purchasing one of these reasonably priced vouchers, they can pretend, if only for an hour, that's not the case.
+Since then, they've been hooked on red-letter days: spa treatments, cheese tastings, package trips to London for dinner and a show.

 Lately, that Groupon buzz has spread to my generation, offering them a taste of bourgeois leisure at a reasonable price.
-You can spend an evening tasting wines for a one-off downpayment of £20, or take a lesson making dim sum with two free glasses of prosecco for £36 – probably the same amount you'd spend on a new pair of jeans, or a long Friday night in the pub.
+You can spend an evening tasting wines for a one-off downpayment of $25, or take a lesson making dim sum with two free glasses of prosecco for $45—probably the same amount you'd spend on a new pair of jeans or a long Friday night at the bar.
 It's also highly shareable; every weekend you can exhibit your free-spiritedness from bold new Instagram-ready territories: a terrarium workshop in Camberwell or a ball pool in Stoke Newington.

-The term "experience economy" might refer to the broader groundswell away from owning and towards doing, but these one-off voucher-bought evenings are its most vivid manifestation.
-The new socialising of pretend pastimes and ping-pong bars.
+The term "experience economy," might refer to the broader groundswell away from owning and toward doing, but these one-off voucher-bought evenings are its most vivid manifestation.
+The new socializing of pretend pastimes and ping-pong bars.

 I'm obviously not attacking trying new things.
-You'd have to be a certain type of bedroom-dwelling cynic to think that practising yoga or learning how to play the piano makes you a dickhead.
+You'd have to be a certain type of bedroom-dwelling cynic to think that practicing yoga or learning how to play the piano makes you a dickhead.
 And I'm not immune, either.
-I've been spotted on a cookery course in my time – a very nice bloke in Bermondsey taught me how to chop an aubergine, would recommend – and I'd always rather spend money on holidays than own a car.
-What troubles me are the implications of experiential culture becoming so prevalent, and the consequences of social lives built around "trying everything once".
+I've been spotted taking cooking lessons in my time—a very nice man taught me how to chop an aubergine, would recommend—and I'd always rather spend money on vacations than own a car.
+What troubles me are the implications of experiential culture becoming so prevalent, and the consequences of social lives built around "trying everything once."

 There's an insincerity and an insecurity to the experience economy.
 Ours is a generation adrift in a number of ways.
-Without the means to afford property we move in yearly cycles from neighbourhood to neighbourhood, following the cheaper rents and even cheaper pubs.
+Without the means to afford property we move in yearly cycles from neighborhood to neighborhood, following the cheaper rents and even cheaper bars.
 We lack a discernible cultural identity, picking and choosing our taste in clothes and art from everything available to us.
 The experience economy is simply the real world extension of this.
 Why have a local, why have interests, why have ritual, when you can do something new and be somebody else, every weekend?

 Perhaps, ultimately, the experience economy is good for the individual but not culture.
-In this sense it feels like a bubble that will ultimately burst – after all, is there anything more "late capitalism" than paying £40 to basket weave for an hour while drinking champagne?
-Until then we should be wary of our obsession with the experiential.
+In this sense, it feels like a bubble that will ultimately burst—after all, is there anything more "late capitalism" than paying $55 to basket weave for an hour while drinking champagne?
+Until then, we should be wary of our obsession with the experiential.
 "Living for the moment" and "trying something new" are currently indestructible churches.
 Implying there are downsides to wanting to broaden your horizons is seen as heresy, but it shouldn't be necessarily.
-Returning to the same places, and to the same people, is how we build something more than ourselves – something that lasts.
+Returning to the same places, and to the same people, is how we build something more than ourselves—something that lasts.